Srikeshram/PDF-Tools/README.md

 - Encryption or Decryption of PDF.
 - Image extraction from the PDF.
 - Rotating pages of the PDF.
-- Splitting separate pages of PDF into separate PDF.
+- Splitting each page of PDF into separate PDF.
 - Deleting the Pages of the PDF.

 ## Prerequisites: